OperatingOpenShift/prometheus-example-app/README.md

 This example app serves as an example of how one can easily instrument HTTP handlers with [Prometheus][prometheus] metrics.
 It uses the Prometheus [go client][client-golang] to create a new Prometheus registry.

 Usage is simple, on any request to `/` the request will result in a `200` response code.
 This increments the counter for this response code.
-Similarly the `/err` endpoint will result in a `404` response code, therefore increments that respective counter.
+Similarly, the `/404` endpoint will result in a `404` response code, therefore increments that respective counter.
+Any request to `/500` will increment the respective counter for errors.

 Duration metrics are also exposed for any request to `/`.

 A Docker image is available at: `ghcr.io/rhobs/prometheus-example-app:0.3.0`